 - Mage hand and prestidigitation—only if the lich is so utterly unimpressed by the PCs that it wants to waste an action on tapping their shoulders to say, “Hey, look behind you!”

-- Ray of frost, on the other hand, is a realio-trulio combat spell when projected by an 18th-level spellcaster, doing 4d8 cold damage and reducing its movement speed by 10 feet.
+- Ray of frost, on the other hand, is a realio-trulio combat spell when projected by an 18th-level spellcaster, doing 4d8 cold damage and reducing the target’s movement speed by 10 feet.
 For a cantrip that doesn’t expend a single spell slot, that’s a heck of a deal.

 Notice something missing here?
 Bonus actions.
 A lich gets legendary actions, and it can cast shield or counterspell as a reaction, but on its own turn, it only ever gets to do one thing, and that one thing can be Paralyzing Touch, or it can be casting a spell.
 If it wants to do both, it has to cast the spell on its turn, then spend two legendary actions on the Paralyzing Touch.
 If a lich has any weakness, here it is: It’s slow, and it has almost too many options considering how few opportunities it gets to act.

 Actually, a lich has one other weakness, and that’s its arrogance.
 When the PCs first encounter it, unless things have already happened along the way to prove to the lich that they’re a force to be reckoned with, it won’t believe at first that they pose any threat to it, so it won’t break out immediately with its 6th- through 9th-level spells (each of which, remember, it only gets one use of).